 That choice which we call the “fall” set the stage for another choice.
 Another single choice above all other choices that God also anticipated.

 When the time was right, God became man.
 He came to His own.
-Though His own people didn’t receive Him, He was obedient to the plan He created from the foundation of the earth.
-He gave Himself up for us, making the way for fulfillment of the potentiality that created in the first Adam.
+Though His own people didn’t receive Him, He was obedient to the plan He created from before the foundation of the earth.
+He gave Himself up for us, making the way for fulfillment of the potentiality that he created in the first Adam.